 We take great care when selecting the materials in our products because we want to understand how they impact a child and the integrity of the product.
 We have a rigorous process to evaluate our suppliers’ procedures and practices.

 In toys, Bisphenol A, also known as BPA, is most often found in a material called polycarbonate, which is a very strong and clear plastic.
 Polycarbonate is used in many products to prevent them from shattering or breaking.
 For example, bicycle helmets and safety goggles are often made from polycarbonates to protect the user.
 While there are many beneficial uses of polycarbonate, there is a concern that BPA may negatively impact health.
-We set a standard that polycarbonate cannot be used in any product that is intended to be mouthed or touch food or made for a child under 3 except for power adapters and DVDs.
+We set a standard that polycarbonate cannot be used in any product that is intended to be mouthed or touch food.
 For products with polycarbonate, we continue to pursue viable alternatives.

 As one of the most highly-tested plastics in the world, PVC meets international standards for safety and health.
 Our evaluations to date of alternative plastics have not identified a material that’s able to meet all of Mattel’s quality, safety, and supply chain requirements.
 Historically, there has been concern about the use of lead and phthalates (see phthalates section) in PVC.
 At Mattel, we do not allow our suppliers to add lead to the PVC they are providing for our products - thus, we have strict limits and we regularly test for compliance.
 Another challenge with PVC is that it is recycled in very low quantities.
 For this reason, we are eliminating the use of PVC in packaging so more of our packaging can be recycled.